Voyeurism Crime: What is it?

-- A person secretly observing another person with a lewd or lascivious intention or to obtain sexual arousal while in a dwelling, structure, or location where there is the expectation of privacy.
+- A person secretly observes another person with a lewd or lascivious intention to obtain sexual arousal while in a dwelling, structure, or location where there is the expectation of privacy.

-- Or secretly observing another’s person’s intimate areas where the person has a reasonable expectation of privacy when the person is in a public place, in other words, secretly observing a person’s body or underwear that is covered by clothes, and it’s intended to be protected from public view.
+- Or secretly observing another person’s intimate areas where the person has a reasonable expectation of privacy when the person is in a public place, In other words, secretly observing a person’s body or underwear that is covered by clothes, and it’s intended to be protected from public view.